 Although it may not seem like an obvious reason for foundation damage, trees and tree roots can have a significant impact on the structural stability of your foundation.
 As they grow over time, they can expand in the ground and put pressure on your home's foundation.

 If you notice any trees or tree roots that are growing close to your home, it's important to keep an eye out for how they are growing and if they are putting any impact on your foundation.
 There are many different symptoms to look out for to know if the tree roots are causing a problem.

-If you are unsure if the trees or tree roots in your yard are causing foundation issues, LRE Foundation Repair can provide a free inspection to evaluate the situation.
+If you are unsure if the trees or tree roots in your yard are causing foundation issues, the Tampa foundation repair experts at LRE can provide a free inspection to evaluate the situation.

 A common problem that creates foundation damage is when tree roots in the ground continue to grow and push against your home's foundation walls.
 This typically happens with trees that are planted very close to your home.
 Although they may not be an immediate threat, as they continue to grow over time, the roots may grow to be very large and cause issues.

 While trees and tree roots can be a main cause for damage, the soils in the ground can also have an impact on the damage to your foundation.
 Different soils have different characteristics, and some may be more impactful than others as tree roots grow in the ground.

 Clay soils have a very dense consistency and can easily push against your foundation walls as the tree roots grow.